cloud-gov/cf-hello-worlds/java-spring-actuator/README.md

-# How to deploy the Java Spring - Multiple ports example app
+# How to deploy the Java Spring Actuator example app

 ## Build the application